-Italian authorities have seized assets worth 50 million euros ($70 million) from construction and hotel businessman Giuseppe Amodeo who is suspected of ties to two Cosa Nostra bosses in the western Sicilian city of Trapani as reported by ANSA.
+Italian authorities have seized assets including construction firms, real estate and bank accounts worth 8 million euros ($13 million) from a Calabrian contractor with suspected ties to the 'Ndrangheta as reported by ANSA.